 The CRO Director of Compliance and Ethics (and staff) have the responsibility for maintaining the Compliance Plan and periodically reviewing the Compliance Plan for any required updates.
-The CRO Director of Compliance and Ethics (and staff) will coordinate with the TBC Principal Attorney, NextEra General Counsel, and the TBC President as needed in determining whether any changes to the Compliance Plan are required.
+The CRO Director of Compliance and Ethics (and staff) will coordinate with the TBC Principal Attorney, the TBC Regulatory and Business Manager, NextEra General Counsel, and the TBC President as needed in determining whether any changes to the Compliance Plan are required.